tonyskidmore/cloud-msp/examples/README.md

 # cloud-msp examples

-In the table below we provide basic information as to what the example provides.
-Refere to the README.md file in the examples directory for further details.
+In the table below we provide basic information as to what the examples provide.
+Refer to the README.md file in the examples directory for further details.

 Cloud|Tool|Example | Description
 ------------ | -------------|------------ | -------------